kartikaysrivastava23/Club-RAG-Agent/README.md

 # Club Information RAG Agent

 This repository contains a simple yet effective Retrieval-Augmented Generation (RAG) agent designed to answer questions about a specific document.
-Built with Streamlit and powered by OpenAI/OpenRouter models, this application serves as a conversational interface to a knowledge base, in this case, a document about a student developer club.
+Built with Streamlit and powered by OpenAI/OpenRouter models, this application serves as a conversational interface to a knowledge base—in this case, a document about a student developer club.

 The agent ensures that answers are strictly derived from the provided text, telling the user when information is not available in the source document.
+It also includes a user feedback mechanism to collect data on answer quality.

 ## Features